-Today we're reviewing 1 of the top Freeman Brad Nailers
+Right now we are comparing 1 of the leading Freeman Brad Nailers

 1. Freeman PCTN64 Brad Nailer